Chemotaxis-induced phase separation

 We consider a chemotactic population $\rho(\mathbf{x}, t)$ subject to diffusion, with diffusion coefficient $D_\rho$, and chemotaxis, modeled as advection along the gradients in the chemoattractant field $c(\mathbf{x}, t)$ \cite{Keller.Segel1970}:

 Here, ${T\chi_\rho(\rho)\chi_c(c) > 0}$ represents the strength of chemotaxis with the positive sensitivity functions $\chi_\rho$ and $\chi_c$.
-For example, $\chi_\rho$ may describe crowding effects that suppress chemotaxis, while $\chi_c$ may capture nonlinear kinetics between the chemoattractant and its receptor in the cells~\cite{Hillen.Painter2009}.
+For example, $\chi_\rho$ may describe crowding effects that suppress chemotaxis, while $\chi_c$ may capture nonlinear kinetics of the chemotaxis receptors~\cite{Hillen.Painter2009}.
 Cell growth and death are described by $s(\rho)$ with a dimensionless strength $\varepsilon$.
 The dynamics of the chemoattractant, produced by the cells and subject to degradation, is given by ${\partial_t c(\bm{x},t) = D_c \nabla^2 c + f(\rho,c)}$.
-To ensure a net chemoattractant production by the cells, we assume ${\partial_\rho f > 0}$.
+To model net chemoattractant production by the cells, we assume ${\partial_\rho f > 0}$, biasing $f$ toward chemoattractant production with increasing cell density $\rho$.

 Random cell motion and chemotaxis can be captured in one quantity by rewriting Eq.~\eqref{eq:KS-rho} as